nicoletrenholm/nicoletrenholm.github.io/P3_STEMAA/STEMAA.md

-### GIS Maps from Google Earh to qGIS with STEM Anne Arundel County Middle School.
+### GIS Maps from Google Earth to qGIS with STEM Anne Arundel County Middle School.
 #### We want to keep the coastaline clean and debris from entering the waterway.